Nicolaserd/Nicolaserd/README.md

 ## I’m currently working on
 - I'm currently working on a user registration for Jcofaith: <a href="https://clases-front-jcofaith.vercel.app/" target="_blank">https://clases-front-jcofaith.vercel.app/ </a>
-- I'm developing an app for an e-commerce platform on the backend. <a> </a>
+- I'm developing an app for an e-commerce platform backend. <a> </a>

 ## Recent projects.
 .......